 Many factors come to play in assessing housing stock.
 Growth within communities creates an imbalance of supply and demand in housing options.
 The population, employment, and housing needs of a city are consistently changing.
 However, patterns do exist.
 The following analyzed information will demonstrate Lexington's past trends and changes.
 The future projections will be drawn from this analysis and information.
 Employment does play an important factor in determining the amount and type of housing stock.
 Location of one's workplace and salary can drive the local real estate market.
 Finally, Lexington's housing options will ultimately be determined by the combination of land use policies and the residents' choices of housing types.
-The following tables and figures are intended to assist with determining future housing needs and develop policies designed to accomplish the housing goals of Lexington.
+The following tables and figures are intended to assist with determining future housing goals of Lexington.